-1 All space measurements are in terms of square feet of gross floor area.

-- 14.52.3 The parking allowances specified in Table 1 may be satisfied in total or in part by a lease agreement between the developer and the City, other public entity, or private consortium for use of parking spaces in a public or pooled private parking facility located within the District (or, in the case of the spaces required for residential uses, located outside of the District but within one thousand (1,000) two thousand (2,000) feet of the residential building for which the parking is being provided, measured from property edge to property edge).
-The total number of parking spaces leased and constructed within the district for development on a lot shall not exceed the maximum allowances provided for in Table 2. - 14.52.4 Off-street, on-grade parking lots, not enclosed in a structure, may be constructed in the District only on an interim basis in anticipation of later construction of structured parking provided that there is compliance with each of the following: - (a) the future parking structure will be constructed within the District but it may be located either on or off the lot; - (b) construction of the future parking structure will commence within three years of the date of permit application for development on the lot; - such future parking structure may be constructed and/or operated by the applicant or by a public or private entity; - (d) the future parking structure will contain sufficient spaces reserved for users of the lot to meet the parking requirements of the lot specified in Table 3; and - (e) binding commitments shall exist to guarantee, to the reasonable satisfaction of the Superintendent of Buildings, that requirements (a) through (d) above shall be satisfied.
+- 1 All space measurements are in terms of square feet of gross floor area. - 2 For assembly spaces having no fixed seating. - 14.52.3 The parking allowances specified in Table 1 may be satisfied in total or in part by a lease agreement between the developer and the City, other public entity, or private consortium for use of parking spaces in a public or pooled private parking facility located within the District (or, in the case of the spaces required for residential uses, located outside of the District but within 1,000 feet of the residential building for which the parking is being provided).
+The total number of parking spaces leased and constructed within the district for development on a lot shall not exceed the maximum allowances provided for in Table 2. - 14.52.4 Off-street, on-grade parking lots, not enclosed in a structure, may be constructed in the District only on an interim basis in anticipation of later construction of structured parking provided that there is compliance with each of the following: - (a) the future parking structure will be constructed within the District but it may be located either on or off the lot; - (b) construction of the future parking structure will commence within three years of the date of permit application for development on the lot; - (c) such future parking structure may be constructed and/or operated by the applicant or by a public or private entity: - (d) the future parking structure will contain sufficient spaces reserved for users of the lot to meet the parking requirements of the lot specified in Table 3; and - (e) binding commitments shall exist to guarantee, to the reasonable satisfaction of the Superintendent of Buildings, that requirements (a) through (d) above shall be satisfied.
 Such commitments shall be made by negotiated lease agreement, deed restriction, covenant, performance bond, or comparable legal instrument. - 14.52.5 Regulations governing the layout and design of parking facilities in Article 6.000 of this Ordinance shall not be applicable in the MXD District.
-This Article 14.000 sets no such regulations for the MXD District. - 14.52.6 Bicycle Parking: Bicycle parking shall be provided as set forth in Section 6.100 of this Zoning Ordinance; provided that in issuing a special permit approving a Concept Plan, the Planning Board may determine that the bicycle parking
+This Article 14.000 sets no such regulations for the MXD District. - 14.52.6 Bicycle parking shall be provided as set forth in Section 6.100 of this Zoning Ordinance. - 14.53 Loading Requirements.
+It is the intent of this Section that sufficient off-street loading facilities be constructed within the District to meet the needs of users located there.
+The requirements of Article 6.000 shall not apply in the MXD District. - 14.53.1 All buildings in the MXD District shall provide the number of bays required in Table 3 unless they qualify for one or more of the exemptions below: - (1) In buildings with uses in more than one use group under Section 14.21, the loading bay requirements for that use consuming the most gross floor area shall be first computed and required.
+Only fifty (50%) percent of the floor area of the other uses shall be counted in determining the additional loading requirements. - (2) Where there are contractual arrangements for sharing loading and service facilities with other users in the District for a period of ten (10) years of more, a fifty (50%) percent reduction in the loading bay requirements computed in Subsection 14.53.1 or 14.53.1(1) shall be allowed.
+Such contractual agreement shall be guaranteed to the satisfaction of the Superintendent of Buildings by covenant, deed restriction, or comparable legal instrument.